-Ronnakrit “Ronnie” Rattanasriampaipong, Graduate Student
+Ronnakrit “Ronnie” Rattanasriampaipong, Doctoral Candidate

 Born and raised in a concrete jungle like Bangkok, Thailand, two ways that Ronnie can learn about our Planet Earth and the world around him are either (1) watching nature documentaries narrated by Sir David Attenborough or (2) become an earth investigator (a geologist) himself.
 He chooses both!
 He got a B.Sc. in Geology and an M.Sc. in Petroleum geosciences from Chulalongkorn University.

 As a recipient of the Fulbright Thai Graduate Scholarship, Ronnie is currently pursuing a Ph.D. in Oceanography at Texas A&M University.
 He is working with Dr. Yige Zhang on an investigation of Cenozoic/Mesozoic climate history and using archaeal lipid biomarkers (GDGTs and alkenones) from IODP deep-sea sediments.
 His research is selected to be supported by the 2021-22 Schlanger Fellowship.

 Besides research, I am an amateur ultra-distance runner.
 So, it might be a chance that I am running past someone around town!

 Current Position (2022–): EAPS Postdoctoral Research Associate (Climate Dynamics Prediction Laboratory), Purdue University